thorion21/L-VE-Platformer/README.txt

     It easier to pass around objects or entities but it shouldn't be done.
     I'm not 100% sure about adding one right now, because the entity list is passed just one time, in system.load().
 It's kind of the same, a bit less organized, but easier.
-What could be the clear advanteges of doing that?
+What could be the clear advantages of doing that?
 I see just a disadvantage.. having one object (EntityManager) that should remove the entity when it is due.